Avri-Here/awsAppManager/installer_analysis.md

    - Shows "Only for me (avrahamy)" ✓ (pre-selected)
    - **Problem:** This dialog should not appear at all

-### **Next Phase - Add User Choice for Shortcuts:**

-User wants to ADD back the ability to choose:
+## ✅ PHASE 3 COMPLETED - Added Shortcut Selection

+### **New Changes Applied:**

+1. **Fixed Installation Scope Dialog:**
+   - Set `packElevateHelper: false` to remove the "Who should this application be installed for?" dialog
+   - This forces per-user installation without asking

+2. **Added Custom Shortcut Selection Page:**
+   - Created custom NSIS page with checkboxes for:
-- ☐ Create desktop shortcut (user choice)
+     - ☐ Create Desktop Shortcut (unchecked by default)
-- ☐ Add to Start Menu (user choice)
+     - ✅ Add to Start Menu (checked by default)
+   - User can now choose which shortcuts to create

+### **Expected Behavior Now:**
-But REMOVE the installation scope dialog (per-user vs all users).
+- ❌ NO "Choose Installation Options" dialog (per-user vs all users)
+- ✅ SHOWS custom "Installation Options" page with shortcut choices
+- ✅ Creates shortcuts ONLY based on user selection
+- ✅ Modern Segoe UI font styling